apex/up/docs/04-configuration.md

 }
 ```

-Note that more specific target paths take precedence over those which are less specific, for example `/blog` will win over and `/*`.
+Note: More specific target paths take precedence over those which are less specific, for example `/blog` will win over and `/*`.

 ## Cross-Origin Resource Sharing